2022 Taxation Notices were mailed on June 7, 2022

-Scroll down to the dropdown menu for more information on assessments and taxation.
+Scroll down to the dropdown menu for more information on taxation.

 The municipality's tax assessment breakdown shows that the majority of the assessment consists of residential property.
 Approximately 88% of the Town of Didsbury tax roll is considered residential.
 Compared to 11% of the assessment classified as non-residential, which includes both commercial and industrial property, as well as linear assessment.
 The portion of the assessment classified as machinery and equipment makes up 6% of the tax roll.
 In the Town of Didsbury, the total value of land and buildings is over 477 million dollars.
 According to Alberta Municipal Affairs, the average equalized tax assessment in Alberta is made up of approximately 75% residential, 20% non-residential, and 5% other categories (linear, machinery, and equipment).

 Your taxes are based on the assessed value of your house and the tax rate set by Town Council.
 You won't know if your taxes have increased until your assessment has been completed and the tax rate has been set.